 Paul Rosen is Research Fellow in the Science and Technology Studies Unit at the University of York.

-—Jim McGurn, author of On Your Bicycle: An Illustrated History of Cycling
+—Jim McGurn, Former Editor of New Cyclist and Bike Culture Quarterly and Author of On Your Bicycle: An Illustrated History of Cycling